Bruce-0602/Blog-SQLite/README.md

-# Practise Blog
+# Practise Blog - RESTful API
 Build by Bootstrap & Flask <br>
-Used npoint.io. customized API for blogs<br>
+Used SQLite database for blogs<br>
 Used Clean Blog Template from Start Bootstrap's website <br>
-Send email using via Gmail app password for HTML form in Contact Me page